tejas-mishra-care/studiRailVisionAI-2nd/TECHNICAL_SPECIFICATION.md

 The primary users are **Railway Traffic Controllers** and **Operations Managers** responsible for real-time train movements and network scheduling at busy railway stations.

 ### Primary Features Summary:
-*   **Interactive Digital Twin:** A live, visual representation of the railway network, including tracks, platforms, signals, and real-time train positions.
+*   **Interactive Digital Twin:** A live, visual representation of the railway network, including tracks, platforms, signals, and real-time train positions with a live clock.
 *   **Live Status Monitoring:** A real-time feed displaying the status, location, and ETA of all active trains in the station's vicinity.
 *   **AI-Powered Traffic Prediction:** An AI flow that analyzes current data to forecast potential future conflicts (e.g., crossing, platform contention).
 *   **Intelligent Route Optimization:** A core AI flow that generates a safe, conflict-free, and efficient action plan for all trains, considering schedules, priorities, and physical constraints.
+The plan is sorted chronologically and includes delay impact analysis.
-*   **Manual Override:** A critical human-in-the-loop feature allowing controllers to input ad-hoc information (e.g., track maintenance, emergencies) that the AI must incorporate into its planning.
+*   **Manual Override:** A critical human-in-the-loop feature allowing controllers to input ad-hoc text instructions (e.g., track maintenance, emergencies) that the AI must incorporate into its planning as a strict, overriding constraint.
 *   **Deterministic Safety Shield:** A simulated validation layer that verifies AI-generated plans against hard-coded safety rules before they are presented to the user.
 *   **AI Recommendation Audit Trail:** A log that provides transparency into the system's actions, AI decisions, and controller inputs.
+*   **Analytics Dashboard:** A dedicated page visualizing Key Performance Indicators (KPIs) like overall punctuality, average delay, and historical on-time vs. delayed performance.

 ## Section 2: Complete Technology Stack